 Most of the world, including Portugal, never recognises the annexation.
 The UN condemns Indonesia's action and continues to recognise Portuguese sovereignty over East Timor.

 1977 - Between 1977 and 1985, Ramos-Horta acts as the permanent representative of Fretilin at the UN, becoming one of the primary voices for East Timor on the world stage.
-He addresses the UN Security Council, the fourth committee of the UN General Assembly, the UN Special Committee on Decolonisation, the UN Commission on Human Rights, the Council on Foreign Relations and the Commission on Human Rights of the European Parliament.
+He addresses the UN Security Council, the UN Special Political and Decolonisation Committee, the UN Commission on Human Rights, the Council on Foreign Relations and the Commission on Human Rights of the European Parliament.
 He speaks out against human rights violations by the Indonesian military and promotes a peace plan to end the violence in his country.

 1983 - Ramos-Horta studies public international law at the Hague Academy of International Law and trains in human rights law at the International Institute of Human Rights in Strasbourg, France.
 He completes an MA in peace studies at Antioch University in 1984.

 1989 - Ramos-Horta settles in Sydney, Australia.
 He founds the Diplomacy Training Program (DTP) in the law faculty at the University of New South Wales.
 The DTP aims to train indigenous peoples, minorities and human rights activists from the Asia-Pacific region in the UN human rights system.

 1991 - On 12 November, at the Santa Cruz cemetery in Dili, Indonesian troops shoot and kill 271 unarmed Timorese attending the funeral of a young Timorese killed during an earlier demonstration.
 The so-called Dili Massacre receives worldwide coverage, focusing attention on human rights abuses in East Timor.